Written by: Danny Belton - Head of Lending

 Deposit and ownership shares

-Decide upfront on the contribution percentages for both the deposit and ongoing mortgage payments.
-This will determine your ownership stake in the property.
+If you’re buying with one other person, you don’t necessarily have to split the cost of everything 50/50.
+Decide upfront on the contribution percentages for both the deposit, and ongoing mortgage payments.
+This will determine each person’s ownership stake in the property.
+Be sure to put this down in writing so if you ever sell the property, everyone gets their stakes.

-Co-ownership agreement: Draw up a legally binding agreement outlining ownership rights, responsibilities for maintenance and bills, and exit strategies should someone want to sell their share.
+A co-ownership agreement is a legally binding agreement that outlines ownership rights, responsibilities for maintenance and bills, and exit strategies should someone want to sell their share of the property.

-Dispute resolution: Include a clear process for resolving disagreements about the property or finances.
+This specifically refers to a process for resolving disagreements about the property or any finance-related issues.

-Draw up a will: Get a will drawn up, ensuring your share of the property goes to your chosen beneficiary when you pass away.
+Getting a will drawn up ensures that your share of the property goes to your chosen beneficiary when you pass away.
+This doesn’t necessarily have to be to the other owner of the property - it can be to family or other friends.

 Lifestyle considerations